8 Marathon Recovery Tips to Recover Faster

 Taking time off after a marathon is CRUCIAL regardless of having an injury.

 The fastest way to recover from a marathon is to focus on your marathon recovery.
 That is sleep, eat, drink, and rest.
+But there are also some marathon recovery tips that can expedite the post-marathon process.

-- 7 Tips to Recover Faster from a Marathon
+8 Marathon Recovery Tips to Recover Faster

-- Post-marathon Recovery Timeline
+Post Marathon Recovery Timeline

 How long will I be sore after a marathon?